 For ingredients and detailed instructions, refer to the recipe card below.

-- Flour: use all-purpose flour to make the shortcrust pastry.
+- Flour: Use all-purpose flour for the shortcrust pastry.

-- Sugar: use granulated sugar or caster sugar to make the crust and golden brown sugar to sprinkle the assembled galette.
+- Sugar: Granulated or caster sugar for the crust; golden brown sugar to sprinkle.

 How to make peach and blueberry galette